Assemblies included in the Microsoft Dynamics 365 SDK

 Contains request and responses for business data model specific (non-core) messages.

-Defines the core xRM methods and types, including proxy classes to make the connection to Microsoft Dynamics CRM simpler, authentication methods, and the service contracts.
+Defines the core xRM methods and types, including proxy classes to make the connection to Microsoft Dynamics 365 simpler, authentication methods, and the service contracts.

 Defines the data contracts for attribute types, interfaces for authoring plug-ins, and other general purpose xRM types and methods.

-Defines classes for use by client-code, including a data context, proxy classes to ease the connection to Microsoft Dynamics CRM, and the LINQ provider.
+Defines classes for use by client-code, including a data context, proxy classes to ease the connection to Microsoft Dynamics 365, and the LINQ provider.

 Defines all classes required to communicate with the Discovery Service, including the service contract, all request/responses and supporting classes.